 Technology on Bonaire

-While Bonaire is a small island, we have a large number of modern-day amenities, including a modern telephone system, several Internet service providers, cable TV, terrestrial digital TV, and a number of radio stations.
+While Bonaire is a small island, we have several Internet service providers, cable TV, terrestrial TV, digital TV, and a number of radio stations.

 Electricity

 Bonaire, Curacao, and Jamaica have two things in common.
 The first is that they are all located in the Caribbean.
 The second is that they share the same electrical current with the same power characteristics.
-The default power from an electrical outlet here on Bonaire is 127 Volts AC at 50 Cycles (or Hertz or Hz).
+The default power from an electrical outlet on Bonaire is 127 Volts AC at 50 Cycles (or Hertz or Hz).
 This doesn’t really match either the power requirements of most European appliances (220V, 50Hz) or American appliances (110V, 60Hz).
-Both European standard and U.S. standard outlet connections are visible in just about all Bonairean structures, it’s not always clear what voltage the outlet is running at, so it’s important to check this with whoever operates the house, hotel, apartment, etc. that you’ll be staying in.
+Both European and U.S. outlet connections are visible in most houses and hotels.
+It’s not always clear what voltage the outlet is running at, so it’s essential to check with whoever operates the home, hotel, apartment, etc. that you’ll be staying in.
 Additionally, some properties do not have both, so double-check with your accommodation.

 Electrical Outlets